-In some cases, the \$1500 incoming fee for Deeded specimens may be waived or reduced at the discretion of Burke Archaeology staff.
+In some cases, the \$1500 incoming fee for deeded specimens may be waived or reduced at the discretion of Burke Archaeology staff.
 (Archival fees will still apply even for these cases.)
 To qualify for this consideration, a collection must meet the following two criteria:

 - 1) The collection must derive from fieldwork carried out on the property of a private residence at the behest of an individual household. - a.
 Collections from revenue-generating properties do not qualify for this consideration. - b.
-Private commercial developments do not qualify for this consideration. - 2) Meet the Burke's standards for collection preparation. - a.
+Private commercial developments do not qualify for this consideration. - 2) The collection must fully meet the Burke's standards for collection preparation. - a.
 In some cases, Burke staff may be able to assist with preparation.
-Contact Jack to discuss this possibility on a case-by-case basis.
+Contact us to discuss this possibility on a case-by-case basis.